myhorreum/myhorreum.github.io/projects/project-1.md

 An "aha-moment" that I had when working on this project occured after the semester.
 When I submitted this project for grading, it actually was not implemented as a finite state machine.
 Instead, it was a messy entanglement of various objects and methods, that when put together, somehow managed to create a working slot machine.
 As you can imagine, coding this project was very frustrating and took a lot of trial-and-error.

 After the semester had concluded, I revisted this project on my free time, and converted it to a finite state machine.
 It was beautiful how the code was now working in the same way, but also so smoothly and logically (and with much fewer lines of code).
-It was a breakthrough moment that made me appreciate the elegancy that code can achieve.
+It was a breakthrough moment that made me appreciate the elegancy that code has the potential to achieve.

 ## CONCLUDING:
 This fun project taught me the power of certain coding techniques.
 The idea that there is a lot more to a project underneath the graphics code-wise was also enforced.
 It also gave me more experience with working through the different stages of development of a project: going from a simple idea to an actual working device/software/etc. I look forward to programming something similar in the future!